Last Updated: Jan 12, 2022

 You can find live sports options for nearly every sport including: Football, Boxing/WWE/UFC, Football, Basketball, Ice Hockey, Baseball, Tennis, Motorsport, Rugby, Darts, Snooker, Golf, and more.

-If you live in a country like UK, Ireland, Germany, France, Australia, USA, Canada, you can potentially get into legal trouble for using SportsDevil.
+If you live in a country like the UK, Ireland, Germany, France, Australia, USA, Canada, you can potentially get into legal trouble for using SportsDevil.
 So its best to use a VPN for protection if you can afford a few dollars a month.

 How To Install SportsDevil Kodi Add-On Guide